 MGC and NPHC Graduate Assistant

-- Members perform more than 8500 Individual community service hours and 20,000 group community service hours annually.
+- Greek members perform more than 8500 individual community service hours and 20,000 group community service hours annually

-- For the past 2 years, 8 of the 10 PE-ET (Top 10 Senior Honor Society) have been Greek.
+- Since 2010, over half of the members in PE-ET (OU’s Top 10 Senior Honor Society) have been Greek

-- Many fraternities/sororities “adopt” international students as honorary members to give them a glimpse of Greek life at OU.
+- Many fraternities and sororities “adopt” international students as honorary members to give them a glimpse of Greek life at OU